 School Specialty is a leading distributor of supplies, furniture, technology products, supplemental learning products ("instructional solutions") and curriculum solutions, primarily to the education marketplace.
 The Company provides educators with its own innovative and proprietary products and services, from basic school supplies to 21st century classroom designs to Science, Reading, Language and Math teaching materials, as well as planning and development tools.
-Through its nationwide distribution network, School Specialty also provides its customers with access to a broad spectrum of trusted, third-party brands across its business segments.
-This assortment strategy enables the Company to offer a broad range of products primarily serving the pre-kindergarten through twelfth grade ("preK-12") education market at the state, district and school levels.
-The Company is expanding its presence outside the education market into channels such as e-commerce partnerships with e-tailers and retailers and healthcare facilities.
+Through its nationwide distribution network, School Specialty also provides its customers with access to a broad spectrum of well-recognized, third-party brands across its product categories.
+This assortment strategy enables the Company to offer a broad range of products primarily serving the pre-kindergarten through twelfth grade ("PreK-12") education market at the state, district and school levels.
+The Company is expanding its presence beyond the education market by establishing relationships with e-tailers and retailers and marketing a sub-set of its offering to healthcare facilities and the purchasing organizations that serve them.
 School Specialty offers its products through two operating groups: Distribution and Curriculum.

 We believe our Distribution group offers educators the broadest range and deepest assortment of basic school supplies, instructional solutions, furniture and equipment, technology products, physical education products, and other classroom and school equipment available from a single supplier.
 This breadth of offering and unique positioning creates competitive advantages in our ability to aggregate an assortment of products to meet customer requirements across multiple categories.
-This group further differentiates itself through its distribution network and nationwide sales force, able to reach virtually all schools nationwide, as well as the Canadian marketplace.
-Another core differentiator is our commitment to innovation; working with teachers and administrators to develop proprietary products that result in innovative approaches to early childhood development and advanced student learning.
+This group further differentiates itself through its distribution network and nationwide sales force, able to reach substantially all schools nationwide, as well as the Canadian marketplace.
+Another core differentiator is our commitment to innovation, which is achieved by working with teachers, administrators and other subject matter experts to develop proprietary products that result in innovative approaches to student development and learning.

 Our Curriculum group develops proprietary curriculum programs to help educators deepen students' subject matter understanding and accelerate the learning process.
-This group offers curriculum solutions for science, reading and math and works with teachers and educators to drive new offerings based on Common Core State Standards, Next Generation Science Standards, as well as its own and third-party customized products for various grade levels (primarily preK-12).
-The Curriculum group also offers a number of innovative and highly targeted teaching solutions for educators that were designed to help students who are performing below grade level or could benefit from supplemental learning materials in a specific area of learning.
+This group offers curriculum and supplemental learning solutions for science, reading and math and works with teachers and educators to drive new offerings based on standards, such as Common Core State Standards and Next Generation Science Standards, as well as its own and third-party customized products for various grade levels (primarily PreK-12).
+The Curriculum group also offers a number of innovative and highly targeted teaching solutions for educators designed to help students who are performing below grade level or who could benefit from supplemental instruction in a specific area of learning.
 This group continues to expand its portfolio of instructional programs, combining print-based and digital instructional and assessment tools to deliver value to educators and build competitive advantages in the marketplace.

-Across both groups, we reach our customers through a sales force of approximately 350 professionals (70 of which are inside sales representatives), 8 million catalogs, and our proprietary e-commerce websites.
-In short year 2015, we believe we sold products to approximately 63% of the approximately 137,000 schools in the United States and we believe we reached a majority of the 3.3 million teachers in those schools.
-For short year 2015, we generated revenues of \$504.3 million.
+Across both groups, we reach our customers through a sales force of approximately 350 professionals (approximately 100 of which are inside sales representatives), 8.3 million catalogs, and our proprietary e-commerce websites.
+In fiscal 2016, we believe we sold products to approximately 63% of the approximately 138,000 schools in the United States and we believe we reached a majority of the 3.5 million teachers in those schools.
+For fiscal 2016, we generated revenues of \$656.3 million.